 Bangladesh Battered by Storms Leaving 60 Dead in 2 Days

 A severe tropical storm system that moved through Bangladesh during mid-May claimed the lives of over 60 people throughout the nation.
-While high winds and flooding can often result in fatalities, lightning was attributed for the reported 64 lives lost during the two day storm.
+While high winds and flooding can often result in fatalities, lightning claimed the reported 64 lives lost during the two-day storm.

 Earth Networks Total Lightning Network™ detected 50,875 lightning strikes in Bangladesh between 12 and 13 May 2016.
 The time-lapse above shows the waves of both cloud-to-ground (yellow) and in-cloud (purple) lightning covering the country over the deadly two day period.